plankobostjan/Termux-ytdl/README.md

 And viola, we are done!

-Now when you want to download a YouTube video from within the Youtube app, click the *Share* under the video, then choose *Termux*.
+Now when you want to download a YouTube video from within the Youtube app, click *Share* under the video, then choose *Termux*.
 Termux will open and the download will start.
-Downloaded videos will be available in the *Youtube* folder in the root of your internal storage.
+Downloaded videos will be available in the *Youtube/video* folder in the root of your internal storage.

 ## Making the experience even better

 I know youtube-dl.
 I use it often enough on my computer.
 And I know that it is capable of downloading just the audio from any YouTube video.
 Therefore the idea of having the ability to choose which format to download seemed appealing to me.
 And I was 100% sure I can bring that idea to life.
 And I did it.
-I've made myself a script which opens a popup window where I choose the format.
+I've made myself a script which opens up a popup window where I choose the format.
 The chosen format is then downloaded into the appropriate folder on my phone.

 Now come and follow me.
 I'm sure you won't regret it. :-)